typestack/class-validator/README.md

-validator.isHexColor(str); // Checks if the string is a hexadecimal color. validator.isHexadecimal(str); // Checks if the string is a hexadecimal number. validator.isIP(str, version); // Checks if the string is an IP (version 4 or 6). validator.isISBN(str, version); // Checks if the string is an ISBN (version 10 or 13). validator.isISIN(str); // Checks if the string is an ISIN (stock/security identifier). validator.isISO8601(str); // Checks if the string is a valid ISO 8601 date.
+validator.isHexColor(str); // Checks if the string is a hexadecimal color. validator.isHexadecimal(str); // Checks if the string is a hexadecimal number. validator.isIP(str, version); // Checks if the string is an IP (version 4 or 6). validator.isPort(str); // Check if the string is a valid port number. validator.isISBN(str, version); // Checks if the string is an ISBN (version 10 or 13). validator.isISIN(str); // Checks if the string is an ISIN (stock/security identifier). validator.isISO8601(str); // Checks if the string is a valid ISO 8601 date.